Virtual Workshop with Naomi Clement

 Program Length: 4 hours

 From daily production in the studio, to writing grants, communicating with galleries, and promoting and selling work directly, making a living as an artist requires perseverance, ingenuity, and grit.
 In this intensive, half-day virtual session, participants will be given a crash course in professional practices.
-This session will cover the basic skills involved in being a professional artist, including: navigating social media, writing artist statements, applying for shows and grants, approaching galleries, shipping work, and more.
+This session will cover the basic skills involved in being a professional artist, including: navigating social media, writing artist statements, applying for shows and grants, working with galleries, and more.

 In the first part of this session, Naomi will go over some basic professional do’s and don’ts, and discuss the standard documents and platforms that every artist should have if they want to pursue a professional career in the arts.
 This will be followed by some small group time so that participants can workshop their artist statements in smaller peer groups.
 Lastly, there will be a lengthy Q&A session where participants can ask specific questions and have more informal group discussions about issues they face.